martinferianc/relax/README.md

 ![Pure edge detection](imgs/test2.png)

 ## Credits
-- All other code was written by Martin Ferianc in 2017.
+- All code was written by Martin Ferianc in 2017.